Skip to content

 Faye Roberts started her writing career after winning a contest through Guideposts Magazine in 1988.
 She wrote for various inspirational magazines and published a book of devotionals for working women.
 Her first novel, Fragile Treaties, was a finalist for a Willa Award in 2002.
 Since then, Faye has worked on a historical fiction series, weaving actual historical events into the lives of four mothers and daughters that run the Silver Cross Ranch from 1897 to 2010.

 As a writer, I bring the lessons of history to the modern world searching for true heroes.
 It is said that the more things change, the more they remain the same.
-We all have the same desires, hopes and dreams of those who came before us.
-We want a better life for ourselves and our children.
-We want to belong, to matter, and to make a difference.
+Although times have changed, our deepest desires remain the same as those of the generations before us.
+We all long for a better life for ourselves and our children.
+We seek a place where we belong, where our lives matter, and where we can make a lasting difference.
 No matter the era or the circumstances we are born in, we want strength, acceptance and peace.
 The intention of my books is to bring that kind of hope to my readers.

 “It’s your mother.
 I’ve had a bit of an accident.
 Call when you can.”

-Was Louisa Cody a nagging shrew, as Buffalo Bill Cody claimed when he twice tried to divorce her?
-Or was this beautiful, dark-haired French woman a saint, enduring her husband’s long absences, recklessness with money, indulgence of liquor and relationships with other women?
+Was Louisa Cody the nagging shrew Buffalo Bill Cody described when he twice sought a divorce?
+Or was she a devoted wife who patiently endured his long absences, reckless spending, heavy drinking, and relationships with other women?

 Shrew or saint?
 I’ll let you the reader decide.
 AMAZON